XelaNull/7DTD-WhiteRiver_ToC/README.md

 - Tier 1 : Kill 10 Zombies.
 This is the Basic level of citizenship.
 Reward: +White Run Citizenship Card
 - Tier 2 : Kill 100 Zombies.
 This is the Veteran level of citizenship.
 Reward: +White Run Veteran Citizenship Card

 Once the player obtains their citizenship card, they can use this to craft quest starter items for the equipment quests below.
-Tier 2 offer better quality, more items, and greater quantity of each multi-quantity item.
+Tier 2 offer a sealed crate containing better quality, more items, and greater quantity of each multi-quantity item.
 However, after each "Veteran" quest is complete, only a basic citizenship card is returned.
 The player must successfully complete the Tier 2 citizenship quest again in order to pursue another Veteran equipment quest below.

 ### Questable Equipment: